vaibhavsagar/website/drafts/industrial-strength-deployments.md

   }
 ```

-but the downside there is that there's no automated way (AFAICT) to update the
+but the downside there is that there's no automated way to update the revision
-revision of `nixpkgs`.
+of `nixpkgs`.
 I have [my own approach to pinning
 `nixpkgs`](https://vaibhavsagar.com/blog/2018/05/27/quick-easy-nixpkgs-pinning/),
 where I have a `versions.json` that stores version information: